-In order to ensure that this problem is well defined, we assume there is some density operator $\rho$ with $\text{tr}(C \rho) = 0$ for all $C \in \mathcal{C}$.
-In the special case that all constraint operators are positive semidefinite (PSD), $E_0$ is the ground state energy of the projection of $H$ into the joint nullspace of the constraint operators.
+In order to ensure that $E_0$ is well defined, we assume there is some density operator $\rho$ with $\text{tr}(C \rho) = 0$ for all $C \in \mathcal{C}$.
+If $\mathcal{C}$ is empty, $E_0$ is simply the ground state energy of $H$.
+Similarly, if $\mathcal{C}$ is nonempty and consists of positive semidefinite (PSD) operators, $E_0$ is the ground state energy of the projection of $H$ into the joint nullspace of the constraint operators.